 What if there were a simple way to cut years off that mortgage and potentially save yourself thousands of dollars in interest?
 By making just one extra payment a year to your mortgage or by spreading that one payment over 12 months, you can do it.

-PNC Bank’s Staci Titsworth, a regional manager for mortgage based out of Pittsburgh, advocates putting a little extra money to work to cut the mortgage term and add equity faster.
+PNC Bank’s Staci Titsworth, a mortgage territory sales manager, advocates putting a little extra money to work to cut the mortgage term and add equity faster.

 Titsworth suggests that if you have a nest egg and are in a good place financially, it makes sense to pay extra toward the principal whenever you can.